rerun-io/rerun/docs/content/getting-started/data-in/rust.md

 To get going we want to create a [`RecordingStream`](https://docs.rs/rerun/latest/rerun/struct.RecordingStream.html):
 We can do all of this with the [`rerun::RecordingStreamBuilder::new`](https://docs.rs/rerun/latest/rerun/struct.RecordingStreamBuilder.html#method.new) function which allows us to name the dataset we're working on by setting its [`ApplicationId`](https://docs.rs/rerun/latest/rerun/struct.ApplicationId.html).
-We then connect it to the already running viewer via [`connect`](https://docs.rs/rerun/latest/rerun/struct.RecordingStreamBuilder.html#method.connect), returning the `RecordingStream` upon success.
+We then connect it to the already running Viewer via [`connect`](https://docs.rs/rerun/latest/rerun/struct.RecordingStreamBuilder.html#method.connect), returning the `RecordingStream` upon success.

 ```rust
 fn main() -> Result<(), Box<dyn std::error::Error>> {